Queensland

-Queensland (/ˈkwiːnzlænd/ KWEENZ-land, (Note: In the UK and US, /ˈkwiːnzlənd/ KWEENZ-lənd is the preferred variant.) commonly abbreviated as QLD) is a state in northeastern Australia, the second-largest and third-most populous state in Australia.
+Queensland (/ˈkwiːnzlænd/ KWEENZ-land, (Note: In the UK and US, /ˈkwiːnzlənd/ KWEENZ-lənd is the preferred variant, though Australians generally regard this as incorrect.) commonly abbreviated as QLD or Qld) is a state in northeastern Australia, the second-largest and third-most-populous state in Australia.
 It is bordered by the Northern Territory, South Australia and New South Wales to the west, south-west and south, respectively.
-To the east, Queensland is bordered by the Coral Sea and the Pacific Ocean; to the state's north is the Torres Strait, separating the Australian mainland from Papua New Guinea, and the Gulf of Carpentaria to the north-west.
+To the east, Queensland is bounded by the Coral Sea and the Pacific Ocean; to the state's north is the Torres Strait, separating the Australian mainland from Papua New Guinea, and the Gulf of Carpentaria to the north-west.
 With an area of 1723030 km2, Queensland is the world's sixth-largest subdivision of any country on earth; it is larger than all but 16 countries.
 Due to its size, Queensland's geographical features and climates are diverse, and include tropical rainforests, rivers, coral reefs, mountain ranges and white sandy beaches in its tropical and sub-tropical coastal regions, as well as deserts and savanna in the semi-arid and desert climatic regions of its interior.

 Queensland has a population of over 5.5 million, concentrated in South East Queensland, where nearly three in four reside.
 The capital and largest city in the state is Brisbane, Australia's third-largest city and comprising fully half of the state's population.
 Ten of Australia's thirty largest cities are located in Queensland, the largest outside Brisbane being the Gold Coast, the Sunshine Coast, Townsville, Cairns, Ipswich, and Toowoomba.
 24.2% of the state's population were born overseas.
 The state has the highest inter-state net migration in Australia.